milanav/RPP-online-hep-info/content.md

     The homepage of the SUSY Les Houches Accord contains links to codes relevant for supersymmetry calculations and phenomenology. <http://skands.physics.monash.edu/slha/>

-    A variety of codes and algorithmic tools for analysing supersymmetric phenomenology is described in <http://arxiv.org/abs/0805.2088>
+    A variety of codes and algorithmic tools for analysing supersymmetric phenomenology is described at <http://arxiv.org/abs/0805.2088>

     G. Cowan's list provides links to HEP software, general statistics and data analysis links. <http://www.pp.rhul.ac.uk/~cowan/sda/statlinks.html>